runtimeverification/plutus-core-semantics/README.md

 - In syntax, (Fig. 2), lambda terms take in Type Values, but in the semantics (Fig. 9), they take in any Type

 - Is there a reason `(error ...)` is not a value?
 It seems to make more sense within the context of the rest of the semantics.

+- resizeInteger and intToByteString: arguments say i has size s1, should it be s0?